Air plants seem to have come back a storm recently and they are somewhat a mystery as to how they survive.

 Tillandsias are a genus of 650 perennial, evergreen flowering plants native to warmer climates.
 They are found from jungle to arid desert environments – from sea level to high mountain regions.
 Some have adapted to grow in trees or swamps while others are from rocks or deserts, often without soil and thus referred to as air plants.

-Tillandsia ionantha require some attention with regular misting and soakings.
-The Ionantha varieties love sunlight, so they should also be kept in an area that gets adequate light throughout the day (east or west-facing windows are best).
+require regular misting and soakings.
+Ionantha varieties do well in the sun, so it is best to keep them in an area that is well lit throughout the day.
 Soaking the plant once or twice a week depending on the environment and regular misting as needed is recommended.

 Possibly one of the simplest houseplants to care for.
 Air plants don’t have roots so use their leaves to obtain all the water and nutrients they need to survive.
 When living inside, they need a little help; spraying them with dilute orchid feed works very well.
 When the weather is hot and dry, they benefit from being submerged in rainwater, before being put on a towel to dry out.
 As a rough guide, usually the thinner the leaf, the more water needed.

-Always mist your air plants in the morning and make sure to shake off any excess water before setting them out to dry.
+Always mist your air plants in the morning and make sure to shake off any excess water before putting them out to dry.

 Here's a long list of many types you might be interested in getting...

 If you like this story and want to read more, download the Candide app and head over to the Discover section.